Lifehacks

 How To Stop Eating at Night

-Honestly eating at night is one of the negative habit people engage themselves with in recent times, nighttime eating does more harm than good.
-Indigestions and short-term sleep are some of the downsides of eating late at night.
-Eating late at night might also be caused by a syndrome known as NES ( nighttime eating syndrome).
+Eating at night is one of the negative habits people have recently engaged with; nighttime eating does more harm than good.
+Indigestions and short-term sleep are some downsides of eating late at night.
+Eating late at night might also be caused by a syndrome called NES ( nighttime eating syndrome).

 The following are the causes of NES:

-• Circadian rhythm disorder: the circadian rhythm is the natural cycle of physical and mental behavior changes that the body goes through.
-It controls the feeling of tiredness hunger and anxiety.
+- Circadian rhythm disorder: The circadian rhythm is the natural cycle of physical and mental behavior changes that the body experiences.
+It controls tiredness, hunger, and anxiety.

 11 PROVEN WAYS TO STOP EATING AT NIGHT